selforganising/selforganising/_posts/2014-01-17-recursion.md

     n == 1

-In the case of a function like `factorial` that computes a number that is part of a sequence, it is easy to decide on the each successive test case.
+In the case of a function like `factorial`, that computes a number that is part of a sequence, it is easy to decide on the each successive test case.
 In this case, the next value is _n! = 1_, where `n == 1`.

 ##### Add another test using the next case